ildarmgt/BitcoinNameSystem/README.md

 - Anyone can spend outputs used for that, so require cleanup of utxo for it to count.

-- domain-name-to-forwarding look-up is one way (one way hash function).
+- domain-name-to-forwarding look-up is one way - a hash of the domain name is used to determine a unique address via the a hash function - easy to do, hard to find what was hashed.

 - ~1 year of blocks duration, ~24 hour of blocks challenge period with clean up & reimbersement required.

 - Burns are kept small but non-0 (for miners) and at least double on each challenge.

 Tons more stuff to list here and do in the app.

-Wasn't sure what's better: Bitcoin Name Service, Bitcoin Name System, Bitcoin Name System Service, Bitcoin Domains

 ## Terminology and definitions